neijrr/nextcloud_passwords_handbook_ru/Administrators/Services/Password-Security-Check-Services.md

 "Have i been pwned?" is the recommended default service for security checks as it provides up-to-date data.

 ##### Configuring the api url
-It is possible to use a compatible api instead of the the official Hibp? api.
+It is possible to use a compatible api instead of the official Hibp? api.
 For this, the config key `passwords/hibp/url` needs to be set to the url of the api.
 The url should contain the placeholder `:range` which will be replaced with the first five characters of the SHA-1 hash which should be checked.
 The url should look like this in the end: `https://api.pwnedpasswords.com/range/:range`.